oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database-ocw.md

 7. (Optional) Enter a description for your target database.

 8. Notice the message at the bottom of the page: **The selected database is configured to be securely accessible from everywhere.
-Steps 2 ('Connectivity Option) and 3 ('Add Security Rule') are not necessary and will be skipped.** If your database has a private IP address, you need to configure an Oracle Data Safe private endpoint and security rules.
+Steps 2 ('Connectivity Option) and 3 ('Add Security Rule') are not necessary and will be skipped.** If your database had a private IP address, you would need to configure an Oracle Data Safe private endpoint and security rules.

     ![Autonomous Database registration wizard - Select Database page](images/ADB-wizard-select-database.png "Autonomous Database registration wizard - Select Database page")